Typicalcodes/rainonrain/README.md

 - Click on the city Tab to Filter City and Same for timezone.
 Filters and History can be removed after selecting.
 - Below the List there are next or prev Button for Pagination.
 - Click on My city in the nav bar for viewing weather at current location.
-- Click on Favourites for seeing favourite
+- Click on Favourites for seeing list of favourite locations.

 Weather Page
 - Click on star Icon to make the loaction favourite or vice versa.